 - Presence of any major-related courses and grades in those courses.

 - An especially challenging pattern of coursework.
 If fewer than 26 college credits completed at the time of application, high school record and test scores will be considered for review.

 - Space in the major.
 Note: some majors are more competitive than others.

 - Extenuating circumstances.
 Please explain any grades or academic patterns in a letter of circumstance submitted with your admissions application.
 Include information about why you are a good fit for the major to which you are applying.

 Required credits to graduate with this degree: 120

 Degree: Bachelor of Science

-Only completed application will be reviewed for admission into the College of Design.
-The transfer applicationchecklist provides details on the application requirements.
+Only completed applications will be reviewed for admission into the College of Design.
+The transfer application checklist provides details on the application requirements.